digitalmethodsinitiative/dmi_pix_plot/README.md

 # PixPlot
+This is a fork of https://dhlab.yale.edu/projects/pixplot/.

+It was intended to add Docker support and specifically focus on integrating with other tools to allow easy image visualization.

+(See additional information here on use)[https://github.com/digitalmethodsinitiative/dmi_pix_plot/blob/master/Docker_README.md#intro]

+Below is the Readme at the time of the fork.

+# PixPlot

 This repository contains code that can be used to visualize tens of thousands of images in a two-dimensional projection within which similar images are clustered together.
 The image analysis uses Tensorflow's Inception bindings, and the visualization layer uses a custom WebGL viewer.